brendanc490/WebVR-Test-Patterns/Custom/README.md

 To select multiple patterns, check all of the desired checkboxes under ***Pattern List***.
 **The order that the patterns are selected in will be the display order!**
 The current pattern can be rotated through using the up or down arrows on the keyboard or the buttons on the left and right controllers.
+Any buttons on the left controller step back one pattern and any buttons on the right controller step forward one pattern.

 ### Displaying the Desired Pattern
 To display the pattern, hit the ***VR*** button in the bottom right hand corner.